shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 [PICTURE]

-##### Manipulating screen settings in settings page
+##### Server side

+Properties received to root shortcut settings page component are:

+- `extension`: Extension object with fields:
+  - `name`: Extension's name
+  - `version`: Extension's version
+  - `title`: Extension's title
+  - `settings`: Extension global settings
+- `shortcut`: Shortcut instance object with fields:
+  - `name`: Shortcut's name
+  - `title`: Shortcut's title
+  - `settings`: Shortcut instance settings
+  - `layoutSettings`: Shortcut layout settings
+- `screen`: Screen object with fields:
+  - `name`: Screen's name (which is also currently active layout screen)
+  - `title`: Screen's title

-To get screen settings in settings page, use `getScreenSettings` from `@shoutem/builder-sdk`.
-To get screen settings, use `setScreenSettings`.
+To set screen settings in settings page, use `setScreenSettings` from `@shoutem/builder-sdk`.
 Screen settings can be only manipulated in screen settings page and using these functions elsewhere will fail.
-It's important to say that, although default `settings` are set on each particular screen, final layout settings are merged in `layoutSettings` in shortcut.
-In other words, original screen and it's alternative layouts share the same namespace for default settings, which you can see from the way of fetching these settings on client side.
+It's important to say that, although default `settings` can be set on each particular screen, final layout settings are merged in `layoutSettings` in shortcut.
+In other words, original screen and it's alternative layouts share the same namespace for default settings.

 ##### Client side